webscraperio/web-scraper-documentation/docs/Parsers/Virtual column.md

  * Separator - used if multiple `Source columns` are selected.
 Escape sequences as `\n\r\t` can be used.

 ## Use cases
-**Create columns with default values**

-Virtual column in combination with [Replace text][replace-parser] parser can be used to create a column with a default value.
-In order to do this:

-    1. Create a Virtual column parser by clicking on "+ Add column" button at the bottom of the parser table.
-    2. Name your column and add any column as a source column.
-    3. Save your parser.
-    4. Create a Replace text parser and add the following configuration:
-        * Text to replace: [\s\S]+
-        * Text to place: your default value
-        * Use Regex: checked
-    5. Save your parser and download the data file with the new column.

 **Split fields into multiple columns**

 Sometimes data points like street address, city, ZIP code and state are contained in one HTML element and can't be